caseybreen/gompertztrunc/cran-comments.md

 `if verbose()` block

-- Altered `diagnostic_plot()` and `diagnostic_plot_hazard()` functions so that they do not write internal ggplot warnings to the console
+- Altered `diagnostic_plot()` and `diagnostic_plot_hazard()` functions so that they do not write internal ggplot warnings to the console or produce fewer internal warnings.

+The second point about references was a suggestion and did not require changes.

 ### test environments